FTTE: Enabling Federated and Resource-Constrained Deep Edge Intelligence: FTTE: Federated Tiny Training Engine

 \section{FTTE: Federated Tiny Training Engine}

 Despite substantial progress (Section \ref{related_works}), existing FL approaches do not jointly address the challenges of memory, communication, and straggler resilience especially for networks dominated by resource-constrained devices.
-As illustrated in Fig.\ref{FTTE}, FTTE explicitly unites principled parameter selection (Sec.\ref{param_sel}) with sparse semi-asynchronous aggregation (Sec.\ref{Fl}) and age- and variance- weighted staleness function (Sec.\ref{staleness}), offering a efficient and deployable solution for real-world edge FL.
-This unified design enables robust and scalable FL with faster convergence and better resource-efficiency (Fig\ref{main}), while consistently attaining higher accuracy than FedBuff (Table.\ref{iid}) and scaling to 500 clients (Fig.\ref{scalablity}) and upto 90\% stragglers (Fig.\ref{straggler_percent}).
+As illustrated in Fig. \ref{FTTE}, FTTE explicitly unites principled parameter selection (Sec.\ref{param_sel}) with sparse semi-asynchronous aggregation (Sec.\ref{Fl}) and age- and variance- weighted staleness function (Sec.\ref{staleness}), offering a efficient and deployable solution for real-world deep edge collaborative intelligence.
+This unified design enables robust and scalable FL with faster convergence and better resource-efficiency (Fig\ref{main}), while consistently attaining higher accuracy than FedBuff (Table.\ref{iid}) and scaling to 500 clients (Fig.\ref{scalablity}) along with data heterogeneity and stragglers in the network.